Piano Department Performance Week Information

 Certificate Jury (private)

-- Repertoire Requirement: Keyboard Skills in two keys, an etude, four solo pieces from contrasting periods, sightreading.
-Two etudes in lieu of Keyboard Skills are accepted.
+• Repertoire Requirement: Keyboard Skills in two keys, an etude, four solo pieces from contrasting periods, sightreading.
 Sightreading must be at the same level as Technique.

-- An incomplete Keyboard Skills or piece may not be presented in a Certificate Jury.
+• Incomplete Keyboard Skills or pieces are not acceptable in a Certificate Jury.

 Level 10 Certificate Jury (private)